 - Checks, cash, or credit card.
 These are the most common gifts made.
-Your gift will be deductible at its full value on your income tax; up to 50% of your adjusted gross income (tax deduction can be spread over multiple years, if needed; consult your tax advisor).
-Gifts ca be made by credit card.
+Your gift will be deductible at its full value on your income tax return if you itemize your deductions; up to 60% of your adjusted gross income (tax deduction can be spread over multiple years and carried forward to future tax years if limitations exist; consult your tax advisor).

 - Publicly Traded Stocks.
-These are easy give and can offer you great tax advantages.
-If you have held the stock for more than 1 year, you can make a gift of publicly traded stock to the NorShor Theatre Capital Campaign and avoid paying capital gains tax on the transaction.
+These are easy to give and can offer you great tax advantages.
+If you have held the stock for more than 1 year, and it has appreciated in value, you can make a gift of publicly traded stock to Duluth Playhouse and avoid paying capital gains tax on the transaction.
 Your broker can make the transaction electronically, upon your authorization.

 - Bequest.
-While this involves longer-term planning, a gift made through your will can benefit the NorShor Theatre in years to come, perhaps creating an endowment or meeting special needs of residents.
-You might wish to specify a specific amount or a percentage of your estate for the Campaign.
-Sample bequest language is available.
+While this involves longer-term planning, a gift made through your will can benefit the Duluth Playhouse in years to come.
+In your will, you can name the Duluth Playhouse to receive a specific amount, a percentage of your estate, or to be a contingent beneficiary.